OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 - Disconnected mode (we won’t force you to use connected)
 - Version tolerance/message schema
-- Snapshots (how to update on the source space and re-promote to remote space)
+- Snapshots (how to update on the source Space and re-promote to remote Space)
-- What will be locked on the target space?
+- What will be locked on the target Space?
 - Matching on names, not IDs
 - We want to use delta compression
-- Tenants could span spaces
+- Tenants could span Spaces
-- Lifecycles won’t span spaces
+- Lifecycles won’t span Spaces
-- Channels in remote spaces
+- Channels in remote Spaces
-- ARC in remote spaces
+- ARC in remote Spaces

 ## Security Concerns